kratisto/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-gb.md

 ## Requirements

-- A [OVHcloud Web Hosting](/links/web/hosting) plan  with at least one database available.
+- A [OVHcloud Web Hosting](/links/web/hosting) plan with at least one database available
-- An email confirming that your web hosting plan has been set up.
+- An email confirming that your web hosting plan has been set up
-- You must have a [domain name](/links/web/domains) and an associated DNS zone with OVHcloud.
+- A [domain name](/links/web/domains) and an associated DNS zone at OVHcloud
-- All of the above services must be accessible from a single OVHcloud account.
+- Access to the [OVHcloud Control Panel](/links/manager), in the section `Web Cloud`{.action}
-- Be log in to your [OVHcloud Control Panel](/links/manager), in the `Web Cloud`{.action} section.
+- Access to all these services from a single OVHcloud account

 ## Instructions